CloverVine-PhotoAccent-RightFacing2x

 Barry, a naval hero of the Revolutionary War, was born in Tacumshane, County Wexford in 1745, and is a long-standing favorite historical figure of Irish-Americans across the United States.
 They claim Barry as the Father of the American Navy, while others say that title belongs to John Paul Jones.

-Since its unveiling, the Barry memorial has had some interesting twists and turns.
-On April 5, 1975, someone – possibly local college students – stole the bronze plaque as a prank, and a stone version of the plaque was put in its place.
-Contrition set in a few years later and in 1980 the thieves anonymously returned the plaque to the Massachusetts Ancient Order of Hibernians, who in turn returned it to the city.
-The original bronze memorial was put in storage at the L Street Bathhouse in South Boston, then on Saturday, September 12, 1981, it was transferred from the Boston Arts Commission to the National Parks Service for permanent display at the Charlestown Navy Yard, where it remains today.
+Then in 1980 contrition set and the thieves anonymously returned the plaque to the Massachusetts Ancient Order of Hibernians, who in turn returned it to the city.
+The original bronze memorial was put in storage at the L Street Bathhouse in South Boston, then on Saturday, September 12, 1981, it was transferred from the Boston Arts Commission to the National Parks Service for permanent display at the Charlestown Navy Yard.

 Visitors can see the Commodore John Barry Memorial on Boston Common, located along Tremont Street between Lafayette Mall and the Visitor Information Center.